 Road Trip To Oakhurst

 We are ready to go!
 It’s a Thursday morning and we have all our supplies that include a cooler with food, water, backpacks, hiking shoes, clothes, jackets, cameras, and everything else we thought we needed.
 It was an awesome road trip going through Los Angeles, heading north through Bakersfield, and then taking Highway 140 towards Coarsegold and Oakhurst.
-One of the most enjoyable things to do while road tripping is going through very cool small towns, courtesy of my friends at RoarloudTravel.
+One of the most enjoyable things to do while road tripping is going through these California cool small towns.

+The road trip from San Diego is not really to bad and is quite enjoyable.
 After cruising through several small towns, we finally arrived into Oakhurst.
-I have visited Oakhurst and Coursegold while living in Silicon Valley many years ago.
+I have been to Oakhurst and Coursegold while living in Silicon Valley many years ago.
 I would spend a weekend or two visiting my former boss and his family in Coursegold, who owns a ranch.
 The annual local Rodeo is held on their property (it was back then anyway).
-So as you can imagine, I experienced a bit of nostalgia on this hiking adventure.
+So it was nice to step back and enjoy a bit of nostalgia on this hiking adventure.

-We check into our hotel and get settled, and then enjoy an early evening dinner so we can get to bed early.
+We check into our hotel and get settled, and then enjoy an early evening dinner.
+We ate an early meal so we can get to bed sooner that evening.
 Our wake up call is set for 2:15 a.m. and a plan to begin the Half Dome hike is at 4:30 a.m.
 We are in bed by 7:30 p.m.
 A friend of ours; Sam, will also be joining us on this exciting hiking journey.

 There is a slight chill in the air as we see our breath in the morning darkness while we gather our backpacks, headlamps, and gloves.
 We leave the hotel by 3:00 a.m. and make our way to the park.
 I am a bit nervous knowing that we are about to embark on this iconic hike which overpowers Yosemite Valley by nearly 5000 feet and 8800 above sea level.
 But I am ready and excited to begin!